Ammar-Sheikh1/WPS/README.md

 + db_script - Parses netxml file and places info in DB

 ## Tools & Libraries used
-+ Kismet - Used for "Wardriving", captured beacon frames and recorded gps info
++ Kismet - Used for wardriving, captured beacon frames and recorded GPS info
-+ leveldb - Key-Value DB, used to mapped Access Point BSSID to lat/long
++ leveldb - key-value DB, mapped Access Point BSSID to lat/long
 + sdbus-cpp - C++ binding for sdbus/dbus which allows for IPC with NetworkManager Daemon

 ## Todo